UX Design Processes

 Many organizations will be familiar with a favored design process.
 Still, to select the most suitable UX design process for a project depends heavily on how well designers or design teams understand the project's unique context, goals, user needs and constraints.

-Budget plays a crucial role as to how to determine the extent and depth of which UX design process a brand uses.
-A larger budget allows for more extensive user research and testing.
-Meanwhile, a tighter budget might require focusing on core functionalities with limited user testing.
+Budget plays a crucial role as to how to determine the extent—and depth—of which UX design process a brand uses.
+A larger budget naturally will permit for more extensive user research and testing; meanwhile, a tighter budget might call for teams to focus on core functionalities—with limited user testing.

-An important point is that designers should be aware of the gulf that can exist between stakeholders and design team members.
-A brand’s level of UX maturity can have a significant bearing on what a designer does—and how—within a design process.
+An important point is that designers should be aware of the gulf there can be between stakeholders and design team members.
+And a brand’s level of UX maturity can have a big bearing on what a designer does—and how—within a design process.
 Sometimes, a designer might even be the entire design team, in that their role is a UI-UX designer and they have more to do from a design perspective than they would in a larger organization.

 It’s important to be able to advocate for users and explain points about design to other project personnel, some of whom may need to understand what UX design involves.

-Design Director at Société Générale, Morgane Peng explains some of the issues designers can face when they work with people who don’t understand the intricacies of design:
+Design Director at Societe Generale, Morgane Peng explains some of the issues that designers can face when they work with people who don’t understand the intricacies of design:

 Show Hide video transcript